alishahid74/kali-gpt/README.md

 ## ⚠️ Disclaimer

 This tool is for **authorized security testing and educational purposes only**.
 Users must ensure proper authorization before testing any systems.
-The authors are not responsible for misuse.
+The author is not responsible for misuse.

 **Use responsibly.
 Hack ethically.
 Stay legal.** 🐉